thomasclarke1969/documentation/guides/ios/parse.md

 # Parse Integration
-[LayerParseSampleApp](https://github.com/layerhq/LayerParseSampleApp) is a sample application highlighting how to integrate Atlas, the iOS UI Kit for the Layer communications platform with a Parse backend.
+[Layer-Parse-iOS-Example](https://github.com/layerhq/Layer-Parse-iOS-Example) is a sample application highlighting how to integrate Atlas, the iOS UI Kit for the Layer communications platform with a Parse backend.
 It presents a very simple example of a chat app.

 ## Setup

 This project requires Xcode and the iOS SDK v8.0, and uses [Cocoapods](cocoapods.org).

-1. Clone the project from Github: `$ git clone https://github.com/layerhq/LayerParseSampleApp.git`
+1. Clone the project from Github: `$ git clone https://github.com/layerhq/Layer-Parse-iOS-Example.git`
 2. Install the dependencies in the root directory via CocoaPods: `$ pod install`
-3. Open `LayerParseSampleApp.xcworkspace` in Xcode.
+3. Open `Layer-Parse-iOS-Example.xcworkspace` in Xcode.
 4. Replace `ATLPLayerAppIDString` , `ParseAppIDString` , and `ParseClientKeyString` in `ATLPAppDelegate.m` with your Layer and Parse credentials.
 5. Add the [Layer Parse Module](https://github.com/layerhq/layer-parse-module) to your Parse Cloud Code to serve as an authentication manager.
 6. (Recommended) If you want test users, import the User.json file found under Supporting Files from the XCode project into your User class on Parse.